Here are a few of the frequently asked questions (FAQs) about homelessness and the Alliance’s role in helping to end homelessness in America.

 A: On a single night in 2016, an estimated:

-- 77,486 people with disabling conditions experienced chronic homelessness.
+- 86,962 single individuals with a disabling condition experienced chronic homelessness.

 Learn more about who experiences homelessness.